 Skip to main content

-How to set up Light/Dark mode in a PurgeTSS project: semantic colors, initialization, and the Appearance toggle.
+Set up Light/Dark mode with semantic colors, one startup call, and a small Appearance toggle.

 1. Define semantic colors